joypoddar/reactJS_tutorial/README.md

 Functional components are just js functions, they optionally receive `object` or properties which is called `props` and returns `html`.
 The html is known as JSX.

 We use [Pascal case](https://techterms.com/definition/pascalcase) for component file naming.

+## Tutorial 6: Class Components

+They are basically ES6 classes.
+They can also receive optional `props` .
+Apart from that they can also maintain private internal state.

+### Functional Component

+- Simple functions receiving props and returning a declaration
+- Use them as much as possible
+- Advantage: Absence of 'this' keyword
+- Solution without using state
+- Mainly responsible for the UI
+- Stateless/Dumb/Presentational

+### Class Component

+- More feature rich
+- Maintain their own private data
+- Complex UI logic
+- Provide lifecycle hooks
+- Stateful/ Smart/Container